Samratacad/Soil_Lipidomics/README.md

 #### Quantification:
 - Compound Classification using Class-specific standards
-- Compound Quantification using IS Model
+- Compound Quantification using Ionization efficiency Model

 ## Tools and Technologies